STFleming/EmSys_Worst_Case_Execution_Time/README.md

 Imagine you're responsible for designing part of an accelerator control system for a self-driving car.
 Your subsystem takes in readings from a LIDAR sensor, processes them, and sends the output to the accelerator controller.
 You may have quite a powerful microcontroller for your subsystem that can comfortably process the sensor data quickly and efficiently without too much trouble.
 However, if there is even a tiny chance that your system takes longer than it should, then you can have a big problem.

 If your subsystem takes too long to process, it may result in a danger to life.
-Okay, but there are always risks in these things; what if the task's delay is incredibly rare?
+Okay, but there are always risks in these things; what if any sort of delay is incredibly rare?
 Even if this is the case, it can present a severe issue.
 Imagine the self-driving car you are working on is deployed millions of times and runs for ten or more years.
 Suddenly the probabilities of even those very rare-events are starting to creep up, and any danger to life is unacceptable when we can design to avoid it.

 __When designing such embedded systems it is crucial that:__